A pipeline from high school, through LMC, and into four-year colleges and universities

 Not only are STEM jobs often interesting, motivating, and stimulating, statistically they often pay more as well.
 You can see for yourself using websites like Payscale to compare.

-Now not all STEM jobs mean automatic employment with more money, check out this article (Link) or our STEM Careers tab for more information on some of the fast growing and high paying career options today.
+Not all STEM jobs mean automatic employment with more money.
+Check out this article HERE or click on the STEM Careers tab for more information on some of the fast growing and high paying career options today.

 What should STEM students be doing?

 If you are a STEM student or are interested in becoming a STEM student, there are many resources available to you, and you should utilize as many of them as possible.

 Finally, work hard in your math classes.
 While enjoying math is not necessary for students to enjoy STEM fields, completing your math sequence is almost always the most significant indicator of success for STEM students.
 Study hard, but remember you are not alone.